Avijatrik: Synopsis

 As destiny desired, he meets Shankar in Benaras.
 Shankar is a middle-aged globetrotter who is an illustrious character immortalized by Bibhutibhushan Bandopadhyay in another epic novel.
 Shankar is visiting some old Indian cities to explore the collective consciousness of this ancient civilization.
 Apu and Kajol are enthralled by his buoyant spirit of adventure and his ebullient soul-searching quest.
-Shankar triggers the passion of wanderlust in them and invites Apu to join him for his excavation tour to Borobodur, next month.
+Shankar triggers the passion of wanderlust in them and invites Apu to join him for his excavation tour to Borobodur the following month.
 Apu politely asks for some time to consider such a marvelous offer.
-He is worried about the safety and future of Kajol, in an unknown land though he harbors the vivacious spirit to see the world.
+He is worried about the safety and future of Kajol in an unknown land, though he harbors the vivacious spirit to see the world.
 The excitement is surging and pulsating in his veins, and he longs to set out on a timeless and adventurous journey.

 This bohemian nature of Apu nudges him to forsake his job in North India.
 He soon returns to Calcutta for some time but suddenly falls ill.
 Young Kajol nurses his ailing father with utmost love and care.
 On the other hand, the ramifications of World War II and the armed freedom movements in India have also created havoc and precariousness in the streets of Calcutta.
 Apu's disquiet and fearful apprehensions about the well-being of Kajol prompts him to join Shankar and take his son away from this mayhem.

 Before leaving his motherland Apu takes Kajol to his ancestral home at Nischindipur, for the very last time to revive and relive his childhood memories.
 There he meets his distant cousin sister Ranu and the rest of his relatives.
 Apu, for the last time, feels at home, at peace with himself amongst his near and dear ones in Nischindipur.
-He meets them after decades and showers in immense affection to feel contented, at this juncture of his life.
+He meets them after decades and showers immense affection on them, so as to feel contented at that juncture of his life.
 Apu also feels the tender presence of his long-gone sister Durga in Ranu.
 He is delighted to feel the same fondness for Ranu as he did for his own sister Durga years ago.
 Kajol is equally loved and adored by everybody and soaks in the lap of their affection.
 Apu basks in the glory of his childhood sweet memories and the present moments, amidst his very own people.

-Life has come to a full circle as he lives his moments through his son Kajol.
-Yearning for more adventure he finally bids farewell to his village, his city, his motherland and embarks on a spirited journey with Shankar and Kajol on some unknown terrains in search of new beginnings in a faraway land.
+For Apu, life has come full circle as he lives his moments through his son Kajol.
+Yearning for more adventure, he finally bids farewell to his village, his city, his motherland and embarks on a spirited journey with Shankar and Kajol on some unknown terrains in search of new beginnings in a faraway land.